Konstantina Nouka

 Konstantina accepts instructions in criminal defence and family matters.

-Konstantina has been commended for her willingness to work eagerly and tirelessly with a tenacious and determined attitude, which reassures clients that their case is taken seriously and that she will fight to achieve the best possible outcome for them.
+Konstantina has been commended for her eagerness and tireless work, with a tenacious, determined attitude, which reassures clients that their case is taken seriously and that she will fight to achieve the best possible outcome for them.
 Professional clients have highlighted that Konstantina has demonstrated strong legal knowledge, meticulous case preparation, and clear, persuasive advocacy across a variety of criminal proceedings.
-She has shown skill in managing sensitive matters, maintaining professional composure and a strategic focus at all times.
+She has demonstrated skill in managing sensitive matters, maintaining professional composure, and maintaining a strategic focus at all times.
 Finally, one of Konstantina’s most commendable attributes is her ability to build rapport with clients quickly and sensitively.
 She has represented clients with complex needs and mental health conditions, and she has been praised for her ability to identify the individual’s specific needs.

 Konstantina has also undertaken the ICCA Advocacy for Children in Conflict with the Law course.